This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Intensive suit therapy is a relatively new and experimental form of therapy designed to help those with cerebral palsy improve muscle tone, posture, and movement.
-Although more studies are needed to confirm its effectiveness in the long-run, many therapists offer it because they feel it is a beneficial treatment for their patients.
+Although more studies are needed to confirm its effectiveness, in the long run, many therapists offer it because they feel it is beneficial for their patients.

 About Intensive Suit Therapy

-Once the child has the suit on and the elastic ropes are adjusted, it works to bring the body into proper alignment and helps to improve abnormal muscle tone.
+Once the child has the suit on and the elastic ropes are adjusted, it brings the body into proper alignment and helps improve abnormal muscle tone.
 In this way, the suit assists in retraining the brain to recognize the new, corrected body movements.

 While wearing the suit, the child participates in specific exercises in a therapeutic setting.
 Following an exercise regime while wearing the suit is said to help children reduce ataxia, spasticity, and other symptoms that typically coexist with cerebral palsy.

-The different types of therapy suits are named, and each one is associated with a related exercise program and training method.
+The different types of therapy suits are named, each associated with a related exercise program and training method.
 Here are the names of a few of the more commonly used suits:

 - Adeli Suit